MrSaighnal/mrsaighnal.github.io/_posts/2019-04-26-bank-walkthrough.md

 10.10.10.29
 ```

-so we to scanned it using nmap
+so we scanned it using nmap

 ~~~
 root@kali:~# nmap -sV -p- -n 10.10.10.29